MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessioninfo_joinasync_1718388163.md

 Issues a request from the calling device to join the given remote session.

 ## -returns
 An asynchronous operation with the result of this join request.
+This also returns a value if the connection to the device controlling the session is lost.

 ## -remarks